timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

-**2.3A Additional Remedy** In Multiplayer Tournaments, the **decision on what cards** must be returned is made by a **majority vote** of opponents.
-If no majority decision is reached, the final decision will be made by a randomly chosen opponent.
+**2.3A Additional Remedy** In Multiplayer Tournaments, the opponent furthest in turn order from the active player who is not the infracting player is the opponent as described in the 1v1 IPG.
+The erroneous set is revealed only to them, and they make any choices required for the remedy.
+The player making the decisions may not discuss choices with the other players involved.

 **2.3A.
 Note** In Multiplayer Tournaments, Judges and Players must be on the lookout for situations where the Player that committed the infraction is benefiting from the opponent's decision, which in some corner cases can be a sign of collusion and / or cheating.
 Keep in mind that given the nuances of multiplayer, sometimes opponents will legitimately choose an option that benefits the Player that committed the infraction.